aledosa/sticky_notes/README.md

 # Sticky Notes Application

-This app integrates a React.js frontend and Express.js framework backend with a MongoDB database.
+This app integrates a React.js as frontend and Express.js framework with a MongoDB database as backend.

 ## Technology stack used: